tjgore/codetype/content/articles/gulp-tutorial-for-beginners.md

 Delete the old main.css file in your src/css folder and edit your index.html file to use the main-min.css.

-<span class="hl-info">index.html</span>
+**index.html**

 ```html
 <title>Gulp Tutorial</title>
   <link rel="stylesheet" type="text/css" href="./css/main-min.css">
 ```

-{{<contentTitle title="Removing unnecessary css from bloated css frameworks">}}
+## Removing unnecessary css from bloated css frameworks

 Have you ever used a css framework such as Bootstrap, Foundations or Bulma and don’t need all the css styles available?
-Well the <span class="notice">gulp-uncss</span> plugin solves this issue by removing all the style from your css files you are not using in your html files.
+Well the `gulp-uncss` plugin solves this issue by removing all the style from your css files you are not using in your html files.

-Install the plugin with <span class="notice">npm install gulp-uncss --save-dev</span>.
+Install the plugin with `npm install gulp-uncss --save-dev`.

-<span class="hl-info">gulpfile.js</span>
+**gulpfile.js**

 ```js
 var removeCss = require("gulp-uncss");